rutujanerurkar27/rutuja.github.io/index.md

 Following is an indepent research projects which I am currently working on and intending to expand it to the user:-
 <ul>
 <p>
-<li><b>Chroninc kidney detection</b>(I am currently actively working on this project):- </li>  I have worked on creating a machine learning model which predicts CKD in the early stages by using the least available features.
+<li><b>Chroninc kidney disease detection</b>(I am currently actively working on this project):- </li>  I have worked on creating a machine learning model which predicts CKD in the early stages by using the least available features.
 The model that I built uses patients urine and blood test result and gives the CKD prediction.
 This project is still in progress.
 I am currently working on performing the module for conducting the urine test and blood test using a smartphone so that the user can use the application at their convenience. </p>
 </ul>

 Following is my work experience at Sapient Shopping, Inc:-